 What I'll do then is build the outline into the working file.
 I'll be combing back through the notes to capture layered versions from his original palimpsest, and drop in scenes transcribed from the handwritten or printed out material.
 After that, I'll be straight drafting, essentially, albeit with a very different source and scaffold than is my wont.
 Still having a lot of fun here.

-a small wip:
+As usual, a small wip:

 Around them lay the Mansions of the Moon, in their shattered state following death of the Beast.
 It was something of a magical world, for all the forlorn emptiness.